Tricky (rapper): 1987–1994: The Wild Bunch, Massive Attack

-In the mid-1980s, Tricky met DJ Milo and spent time with a sound system called the Wild Bunch, which by 1987 evolved into Massive Attack.
-He received the nickname "Tricky Kid" and at the age of 18 became a member of the Fresh 4, a rap group built from the Wild Bunch.
-He also rapped on Massive Attack's acclaimed debut album Blue Lines (1991).
+In the mid-1980s, Tricky met DJ Milo and spent time with a sound system called the Wild Bunch, which, by 1987, evolved into Massive Attack.
+He received the nickname "Tricky Kid," and, at age 18, became a member of the Fresh 4, a rap group built from the Wild Bunch.
+He also rapped on Massive Attack's acclaimed debut album, Blue Lines (1991).

-In 1991, before the release of Massive Attack's album Blue Lines, he met Martina Topley-Bird in Bristol.
-Some time later she came to his house, and mentioned to Tricky and Mark Stewart that she could sing.
-Martina was only 15 years old, but her "honey-coated vox" impressed them and they recorded a song called "Aftermath" (although The Face '95 mentions that the first song they recorded together was called "Shoebox").
+In 1991, before the release of Blue Lines, he met Martina Topley-Bird in Bristol.
+Some time later, she came to his house and mentioned to Tricky and Mark Stewart that she could sing.
+Martina was only 15 years old, but her "honey-coated vox" impressed them, and they recorded a song called "Aftermath" (although The Face '95 mentions that the first song they recorded together was called "Shoebox").
 Tricky showed "Aftermath" to Massive Attack, but they were not interested.
-So in 1993 he decided to press a few hundred vinyl copies of the song.
-He cut it directly off the tape, so that the song is basically "just bassline and hiss".
-(NME 1994).
-In 1995, a white label got him a contract with Island Records and he started to record his first solo album, Maxinquaye.
+In 1993, he decided to press a few hundred vinyl copies of the song.
+In 1995, a white label record got him a contract with Island Records, and he started to record his first solo album, Maxinquaye.

 1995–2001: Solo breakthrough

-Tricky left Massive Attack to release his debut album Maxinquaye, co-produced by himself and Mark Saunders and prominently featuring singer Martina Topley-Bird.
-The album was successful and Tricky consequently attained international fame, something he was notably uncomfortable with.
+Tricky left Massive Attack to release his debut album, Maxinquaye, co-produced by himself and Mark Saunders and prominently featuring singer Martina Topley-Bird.
+The album was successful, and Tricky consequently attained international fame, something he was notably uncomfortable with.
 The Maxinquaye album review by Rolling Stone read: "Tricky devoured everything from American hip-hop and soul to reggae and the more melancholic strains of '80s British rock".

 Authors David Hesmondhalgh and Caspar Melville wrote in the book Global Noise: Rap and Hip-Hop Outside the USA: "Tricky showed his debt to hip-hop aesthetics by reconstructualising samples and slices of both the most respected black music (Public Enemy) and the tackiest pop (quoting David Cassidy's "How Can I Be Sure?")."
 As the Rolling Stone article further explained, Tricky created "a mercurial style of dance music that immediately finds it [sic] own fast feet."